 As a wedding photographer I know it’s easy to feel as though you’re missing some secret key.
-That if you just had xyz or understood what that girls understands, you could finally book more clients?
-Or book the kinds of weddings you see other photogs booking?
-Maybe you’ve even already started down your own rabbit hole of how to raise your prices and book more and better jobs and got stuck on the advice to “build your relationships with wedding coordinators.”
-But hooooww you say??
+That if you just had xyz or understood what that girl understands, you could finally book more clients.
+Or book the kinds of weddings you see other photogs booking.
+Maybe you’ve even already started down the rabbit hole of how to raise your prices and book more and better jobs and got stuck on the advice to “build your relationships with vendors.”
+But hooooww??
 Wedding coordinators and other vendors are super busy, always seem to already have “their people,” and aren’t exactly open to just grabbing coffee with me.
 Sound about right?
 What if I told you there’s one easy and really over-looked way to build those relationships with fellow wedding vendors?
 Here is one of my simplest tips for wedding photographers looking to book more weddings and grow their photo business organically…

 You can nurture valuable vendor relationships in an authentic way and help ensure you’re the obvious choice for your prospective clients by always sharing your work with your vendor team.

 Why strong vendor relationships are crucial to book better and more weddings